GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 * **[Supply-side platform](/docs/privacy-sandbox/glossary/#ssp)** (SSP): working with the publisher and providing other services.
 * **Third-party script**: acting for a publisher, to enable participation in ad auctions.

-With Protected Audience API, an ad space [seller](/docs/privacy-sandbox/glossary/#seller) has three jobs:
+With the Protected Audience API, an ad space [seller](/docs/privacy-sandbox/glossary/#seller) has three jobs:

 * Enforce publisher rules: stating which buyers and which bids are eligible.
 * Run auction logic: JavaScript run in